raspberrypilearning/interactive-animation/en/step_3.md

 ## Choose your theme

-Now it's time to start working on your own project.
+Now it's time to work on your own project.
 You may be bursting with ideas already, or you may need to take a few minutes to decide on a theme you want to work with.

 --- task ---

-Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}, to look at the range of sprites and backdrops, and take 5 minutes to think about **your** Make a difference project.
+Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}, to look at the range of sprites and backdrops, and take five minutes to think about **your** 'Interactive animation' project.

 + What mood do you want to create?
-Relaxing, Energising, Funny?
+Will it be relaxing, energising, or funny?
 + Which backdrop will you choose?
 + Which sprites will you choose?
 + Maybe you will just start with one sprite and add more if you have time.